Welcome to Cambodia – the Kingdom of Wonder!

 Visas are required for most nationalities.
 Cambodian Tourist Visas may be obtained in advance at overseas Cambodian embassies.
 This, however, can be a time consuming and expensive process.
 For most nationalities, CambodianTourist Visas are easily obtained upon arrival at the International airports in either Phnom Penh or Siem Reap.
 Visas are also available at the boarder crossings from Thailand and Vietnam.
 A Tourist visa costs US$ 30, and is valid for one month and can be extended by one month in the country.
 A Business visa costs US$ 35, and is valid for one month, but can be extended for as long as you like in-country.
 For E-Visa in the region we recommend Evisa.

 Some nationalities (ASEAN) are exempted from the visa policy, and do not need a tourist visa for visits up to 21 and 30 days respectively

 Depending on your country of origin, there are many different ways to travel to Cambodia.
 If you are coming to see Angkor Wat, the most convenient and comfortable way is to fly directly into Siem Reap.
 Alternatively you can fly via the capital Phnom Penh, and then make your way to Siem Reap.
 This can be done either by a connecting domestic flight, a taxi, bus or a boat ride on Tonle Sap Lake.

-There are direct international flights to Siem Reap from Bangkok, Hanoi, Ho Chi Minh City, Kuala Lumpur, Singapore, Guangzhou, Seoul, and Vientiane.
-You may check timetables here
+There are direct international flights to Siem Reap from Bangkok, Hanoi, Ho Chi Minh City, Kuala Lumpur, Singapore, Guangzhou, Seoul, and Vientiane, and some other destinations.
+You may check timetables here.

 Travellers can also access Cambodia over land from Thailand, Vietnam and Lao.
 Tourists can pass the border at the following border crossing points: